ReMeDI: Refined Memory for Disambiguation of Identities with SAM3 in Surgical Segmentation: Experiments

 \subsection{Ablation Studies}

-We analyze the impact of memory size, temporal interpolation scheme, and components of ReMeDI-SAM3—including relevance-aware memory (RM), occlusion-aware memory (OM), memory expansion (ME), and feature-based re-identification (Re-ID)—on EndoVis17.
+We analyze the impact of memory size, temporal interpolation, and components of ReMeDI-SAM3: relevance-aware memory (RM), occlusion-aware memory (OM), memory expansion (ME), and feature-based re-identification (ReID).

-\textbf{Model Components.} \tableref{ind_components} analyzes the individual and combined contributions of different model components on EndoVis17.
-Introducing relevance-aware memory filtering alone yields a gain of 3.5\% IoU over vanilla SAM3 by suppressing unreliable memory updates.
-Expanding the memory further provides an additional 1.0\% IoU improvement.
-Incorporating the feature-based re-identification module contributes an additional 1.2\% IoU, demonstrating its effectiveness for post-occlusion identity recovery.
-Finally, enabling the occlusion–aware memory with a relaxed occlusion threshold results in a 1.5\% IoU gain, achieving a total improvement of 7.2\% IoU and 6.9\% mcIoU over vanilla SAM3.
-These results confirm that all components of the proposed framework are complementary and jointly critical for robust long-horizon surgical video segmentation.
+\textbf{Model Components.} Table~\ref{ind_components} analyzes the individual and combined contributions of different model components on EndoVis17.
+Relevance-aware memory filtering provides a 3.5\% mcIoU gain over SAM3 by suppressing noisy updates.
+Adding the occlusion-aware memory partition yields a further 0.5\% mcIoU.
+The feature-based re-identification module contributes 1.4\% IoU by correcting post-occlusion identity drift, while expanding memory adds 0.8\% IoU.
+Overall, the final model achieves a total improvement of 6.0\% IoU and 5.9\% mcIoU, confirming that the components are jointly essential for robust long-horizon segmentation.

-\textbf{Memory Expansion.} Expanding memory with the proposed piecewise interpolation strategy yields clear performance gains, as shown in \tableref{expansion}.
-Increasing the memory to 15 frames improves all metrics by around 1.0\% , indicating the benefit of additional temporal context.
-However, further expansion to 20 frames leads to a slight performance drop, suggesting that overly large memory might introduce less informative context.
+\textbf{Memory Expansion.} Expanding memory with our proposed interpolation strategy yields clear performance gains on EndoVis17 (Table~\ref{expansion}).
+Increasing the memory to 15 frames improves all metrics by around 0.8\% , indicating the benefit of additional temporal context.
+Further expansion slightly degrades performance, suggesting that overly large memory might introduce less informative context.

-\textbf{Interpolation Scheme.} Replacing the proposed piecewise interpolation with uniform interpolation (\figureref{fig:pos_encoding} (middle)) for memory expansion causes a drop of about $0.9\%$ Challenge IoU and $0.5\%$ mcIoU ($M{=}15$) on EndoVis17 (\tableref{interpolation}).
-Uniform resampling distorts the learned boundary temporal priors, whereas piecewise interpolation preserves the semantic roles of the earliest and latest memory positions while densifying the interior region.
+\textbf{Interpolation Scheme.} Replacing the proposed piecewise interpolation with uniform interpolation for memory expansion causes a drop of about $1.2\%$ cIoU and $1\%$ IoU on EndoVis17 (Table~\ref{interpolation}).
+Uniform resampling distorts learned boundary temporal priors whereas piecewise interpolation preserves the semantic roles of the earliest and latest memory positions while densifying the interior.